Is mortgage refinancing right for me?

 We'll begin reviewing and verifying your information.
 We'll need to:

-- Review the property appraisal with your credit history and overall financial situation to make a decision whether to approve your loan request.
+- Review the property appraisal along with your credit history and overall financial situation to make a decision whether to approve your loan request.

 The review process may take approximately 75 days from your initial call.
 We'll contact you regularly during this time to update you on your status.
 You can also check the status of your application online at any time.